valentine/hackerspace.sg/contents/membership/_index/main.markdown

 ## Membership Tiers
 <img src="/imgs/membership_1.jpg" class="img-responsive center-block" style="width:50%" >

-### Patron &mdash; $1337 SGD monthly
+### Patron &mdash; $1,337 SGD/month

-24-7 access.
+24/7 access.
 A dedicated desk for co-working.
-You can keep your stuff at the desk.
+You can keep your stuff at your desk.
 We'll label a desk with your name, in honour of your contribution.
-Ultra Premium listing in the contributors page* with multiple links
+Ultra Premium listing in the contributors page* with multiple links.

-### Sponsor &mdash; $512 SGD monthly
+### Dedicated Member &mdash; $512 SGD/month

-24-7 access.
+24/7 access.
 A dedicated desk for co-working.
-You can keep your stuff at the desk.
+You can keep your stuff at your desk.
 We'll label a desk with your name, in honour of your contribution.
 Premium listing in the contributors page* with multiple links.

-### Resident &mdash; $256 SGD monthly
+### Regular Member &mdash; $256 SGD/month

-24-7 access.
-Priority hotdesking whenever you drop in. (oversubscription may occur at peak hours, we aim for 90% availability).
-You cannot keep your stuff at the desk.
+24/7 access.
+Unlimited use of facilities.
+You cannot keep your stuff on a desk when you leave for the day.
+All the other benefits of Community membership.
 Standard listing in the contributors page* with multiple links.

-### Regular Member &mdash; $128 SGD monthly
+### Community Member &mdash; $128 SGD/month

-24-7 access.
-Hotdesking.
-Hang out on the sofas.
-Keep your stuff in a locker (rental applies).
+24/7 access.
+Occasional use of facilities (~9 hours a week); you can spend more time at the premises, but we ask that you pledge 0.5 hours for every 8 additional hours towards HackerspaceSG maintenance duties.
+You cannot keep your stuff on a desk when you leave for the day.
+Keep your stuff in a locker or designated storage box (additional subscription applies).
 Use the workbench.
 Borrow books from our library.
-Keep your toys and tools onsite.
-You cannot keep your stuff at the desk.
 Standard listing in the contributors page* with up to 3 links.

-### Associate Member &mdash; $64 SGD monthly
+### Concessionary Member &mdash; $64 SGD/month

-24-7 access.
-If you are a student, NSF or a starving hacker, all the benefits of regular membership at a reduced rate.
-Also, if you really want to support the space, but don't come by regularly.
+24/7 access.
+If you are a student, NSF, or a starving hacker (earning under ~$2,500/month), all the benefits of Community membership at a reduced rate.
+Please pledge 1 hour for every 8 hours spent at the premises towards HackerspaceSG maintenance duties.
 Standard listing in the contributors page* with up to 2 links.

-### Honorary Member &mdash; $32 SGD monthly
+### Honorary Member &mdash; $32 SGD/month

 A listing on our contributors page* with up to 2 links of your choice.

-### Friend of HackerspaceSG &mdash; $16 SGD monthly
+### Friend of HackerspaceSG &mdash; $16 SGD/month

 A listing on our contributors page* with one link of your choice.